 1979: The Kinks released “Catch Me Now I’m Falling,” the third single from their eighteenth studio album, Low Budget.

 1980: Kate Bush released Never for Ever, her third studio album and her first to reach #1.
 It was also the first album by a British female solo artist to top the UK chart as well as the first album by any female solo artist to enter the chart at #1.

 1980: Gary Numan released his second solo album, Telekon.
 It later debuted at the top of the UK chart, making it his third consecutive and final #1 LP.

 1981: Fleetwood Mac vocalist Stevie Nicks’ debut solo album, Bella Donna, went to #1 in the US.
 Less than a month later, the album was certified quadruple platinum.
 Nicks called on many of her musician friends to assist in recording, including Tom Petty and the Heartbreakers, Don Henley, Roy Bittan, Donald “Duck” Dunn, and Waddy Wachtel.

-1981: British techno-pop duo of Soft Cell had their first #1 single and biggest hit when their cover medley of Gloria Jones’ “Tainted Love” and “Where Did Our Love Go” by the Supremes reached the top of the UK chart.
+1981: British techno-pop duo of Soft Cell had their first #1 single and biggest hit when their cover of Gloria Jones’ “Tainted Love” backed with their cover of “Where Did Our Love Go” by the Supremes reached the top of the UK chart.
 In the US, the song was their highest-charting entry on the Billboard Hot 100, reaching #8, as well as on the US Dance chart, where it reached #4.

 1981: Bob Seger & The Silver Bullet Band released the live album, Nine Tonight.
 The LP was assembled from recording from shows at at Cobo Hall in Detroit, Michigan in June 1980 and at the Boston Garden in Boston, Massachusetts in October 1980.